dojo/dojo.io/site/source/cookbook/styling/simple-styling.md

 ## Objective

-The recipe demonstrates a simple technique for styling widgets.
+This recipe demonstrates a simple technique for styling widgets.

 ## Procedure